-These costs are amortised over their estimated useful lives (three to five years).
+These costs are amortised over their estimated useful lives (three to five years) on a straight line basis.
 Costs associated with developing or maintaining computer software programmes are recognised as an expense as incurred.
 Costs that are directly associated with the production of identifiable and unique software products controlled by the Group, and that will probably generate economic benefits exceeding costs beyond one year, are recognised as intangible assets.
 Direct costs include the software development employee costs and an appropriate portion of relevant overheads.
 Computer software development costs recognised as assets are amortised over their estimated useful lives.

-Annual Report and Financial Statements for the year ended 31 December 2020
+Annual Report and Financial Statements for the year ended 31 December 2022